michaelozeri/Sadna3/README.md

-# Sadna3
+# Sadna 2
-this is the 2 - 1 dev for algo
+This is the second type of cross validation for 1 strand impl only